deadlyvipers/dojo_rules/introduction.md

 Hi all!
-My favorite Code School path is JavaScript
+My favorite Code School2 path is JavaScript